Today (American TV program): Matt Lauer termination

 On November 29, 2017, NBC terminated Lauer following allegations of "inappropriate sexual behavior".
 NBC News chairman Andrew Lack announced Lauer's termination, stating: "It represented, after serious review, a clear violation of our company's standards.
 As a result, we've decided to terminate his employment.
 While it is the first complaint about his behavior in the over twenty years he's been at NBC News, we were also presented with reason to believe this may not have been an isolated incident.
 Our highest priority is to create a workplace environment where everyone feels safe and protected, and to ensure that any actions that run counter to our core values are met with consequences, no matter who the offender."
 Lauer would eventually be replaced by the long-time anchor of the show's fourth hour, Hoda Kotb.

 Although NBC did not publicly report or comment on the specifics of the allegations, the entertainment industry publication Variety ran a two-month long investigation involving interviews with Lauer's former NBC colleagues on his behavior towards them, which included lurid accusations of making verbal and typed lewd comments, as well as making suggestive references to a colleague's sexual performance.
+It was later learned that the firing occurred after Lauer’s one-time co-host Meredith Vieira urged her assistant, who was among the complainants, to report the matter to NBC.